D.I.C.E. Award for Strategy/Simulation Game of the Year: Franchises

-Age of Empires II, XCOM: Enemy Unknown, and The Sims are the only games with back-to-back wins.
+Age of Empires II, XCOM: Enemy Unknown, and The Sims are the only games with back-to-back wins albeit with expansion packs, whereas the Command & Conquer franchise has back-to-back wins (non-expansion) with Command & Conquer 3: Tiberium Wars in 2008, and Command & Conquer: Red Alert 3 in 2009.
 The Sims franchise has won a third consecutive year for Simulation Game of the Year with The Sims 2 in 2005.
 Warhammer 40,000: Dawn of War II is the only game that has been nominated three times.
-The Command & Conquer franchise has back-to-back wins (non-expansion) with Command & Conquer 3: Tiberium Wars in 2008, and Command & Conquer: Red Alert 3 in 2009.